CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

    - **Save** – default
    - Cancel

+!!! info ""
-?> To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm.md).
+    To have a beep sound when the system is waiting for this password, enable the [Password Beep feature in the Alarm submenu](https://docs.lenovocdrt.com/#/bios/settings/thinkpad/beepalarm.md).

+!!! info ""
-?> When prompted to enter an NVMe password, press F1 to switch between the admin NVMe password and user NVMe password.
+    When prompted to enter an NVMe password, press F1 to switch between the admin NVMe password and user NVMe password.

+!!! info ""
-!>  The NVMe password is not available in the following situations:
+     The NVMe password is not available in the following situations:

 * A Trusted Computing Group (TCG) Opal-compliant storage drive and a TCG Opal management software program are installed in the computer, and the TCG Opal management software program is activated.
 * For Intel models, when an eDrive storage drive is installed in the computer preinstalled with the Windows 10 operating system.